Family Social Science

-Mendenhall, T., Seal, K., GreenCrow, B., LittleWalker, K., & BrownOwl, S. (in press).
+Mendenhall, T., Seal, K., GreenCrow, B., LittleWalker, K., & BrownOwl, S. (2012).
 The Family Education Diabetes Series (FEDS): Improving health in an urban-dwelling American Indian community.
 Qualitative Health Research.

-Jordan, C., Doherty, W., Jones-Webb, R., Cook, N., Dunbrow, G., & Mendenhall, T. (in press).
+Jordan, C., Doherty, W., Jones-Webb, R., Cook, N., Dunbrow, G., & Mendenhall, T. (2012).
 Competency-based faculty development in community-engaged scholarship: A diffusion of innovation approach.
 Journal of Higher Education Outreach and Engagement.